-The most immediate benefit for the apicultural industry is an evaluation of the quality of relevant sources of queens for replacing lost colonies.
-This project will also generate data on virus content of these queens, an underappreciated but potentially critical issue for beekeeping.
-In the longer term, outcomes from this research will guide honey bee breeding efforts to improve honey bee health by generated better stocks.
-Improved honey bee health in turn increases the sustainability and profitability of beekeeping.
+This research provides many benefits to the industry, including developing best management practices and a better understanding or genetics and breeding.
+The most immediate benefit for the apicultural industry is an evaluation of the quality of three relevant sources of queens for replacing lost colonies.
+Long-term, this research will guide honey bee breeding efforts to improve honey bee health by generated better stocks, increasing sustainability and profitability of beekeeping.
+Improving honey bee health also has a positive impact on all pollination services, both paid and unpaid.